-The conference will remain open for registration until March (date tbc).
+The conference will remain open for registration until March 23rd 2018.

 Join the conference mailing list now so we can keep you up to date!
 Just email email@example.com with your name, email and job title.

-Book your place to stay at LMH across the conference.
+Book your place to stay at LMH during the conference.